Electrical District No. 3

 Home MenuHistory

-Electrical District No. 3 is committed to providing quality service, competitive power rates, sound business practices and a safe distribution system to the communities we serve.
+Electrical District No. 3 is committed to providing reliable service, competitively priced energy services, sound business and planning practices, and a safe distribution system to the communities we serve.

 Electrical District No. 3 of Pinal County (“ED3” or “District”) is a political subdivision of the State of Arizona formed in 1926 as a Special District by the Pinal County Board of Supervisors.
 ED3 is a cost- based (not-for-profit) utility with a seven (7) member Board of Directors and its purpose is to:

-a) provide power at the lowest possible cost within sound business principles and b) provide affordable irrigation pumping to agricultural customers.
+a) provide power at a competitive cost within sound business principles and b) provide affordable irrigation pumping to agricultural customers.

-ED3 is a full-service utility providing electric services to residential, commercial, agricultural, and industrial users and is responsible for power purchase, construction, operations and maintenance of their electrical system.
-The District currently serves over 30,000 meters and 65,000 irrigable acres.
+ED3 is a full-service utility providing energy services to residential, commercial, agricultural, and industrial users and is responsible for power purchase, transmission arrangement, construction, operations and maintenance of the distribution electrical system.
+The District currently serves approximately 36,000 meters and 65,000 irrigable acres.

-ED3 is organized with the authority, rights, and privileges to distribute electrical power and energy to all within its service area pursuant to what is now Chapter 12 of Title 48 of the Arizona Revised Statute.
+ED3 is organized with the authority, rights, and privileges to distribute electrical power and energy to all within its service area pursuant to the Arizona Revised Statute.

 The District is divided into seven (7) Divisions which are governed by a Director elected by the landowners owning at least one-tenth (0.10) acres within the Division’s Boundary.
 Directors serve on the Board for a three (3) year term with staggered term expiration dates.
 Per ARS § 48-1742 (A) elections are held on the second Saturday in January annually for the Division(s) in which the term of office is expiring.

 The District owns and operates 1,700 miles of distribution lines.
-The District also owns and operates twelve 69 kV to 12 kV substations, the Maricopa Receiving Substation, and a site for construction of a future substation at Pinal West.
+The District also owns and operates twelve 69 kV to 12 kV substations, the Maricopa Receiving Substation, and will soon complete construction on a thirteenth substation.

 Detailed below are the District’s current contractual commitments: